 Sam Williamson, Fish Tank Bank:

-“Many businesses (particularly smaller businesses) seem to be under the impression that sending newsletters every month is a great way to keep in touch with customers. newsletters should be avoided entirely (or released no more than once every 6 months).
+“Many businesses (particularly smaller businesses) seem to be under the impression that sending newsletters every month is a great way to keep in touch with customers.
+Newsletters should be avoided entirely or sent no more than once every 6 months.

-People receive dozens of emails every single day, and if your newsletter emails are frequently appearing in your customer’s inbox, it won’t be long until they mark the emails as spam.”
+People receive dozens of emails every single day, and if your newsletter emails frequently appear in your customer’s inbox, it won’t be long until they mark the emails as spam.”

 What do you think?
 Share your experience with email newsletters – especially if you run or work with an online store.